gcoffey/dns2json/README.md

 # dns-lookup-2-json
-Prints results of a DNS lookup in pretty json
+Print results of a DNS lookup in JSON

 Simply run...
 <pre>